-Smartphone photography or iphoneography is used for snapping those precious moments.
+Mobile photography or iPhoneography is for snapping those precious moments.
 We use it to capture the world around us.

-From friends and family, to landscapes, to travel, not to mention all the food we eat – nothing is safe from the quick snap of a smartphone camera.
+From friends and family, to travel landscapes.
+Not to mention all the food we eat.
+Nothing is safe from the quick snap of a smartphone camera.

-Smartphone photography is a great way to capture the world around you, from candid images to carefully planned shots.
+Smartphone photography is a great way to capture anything that catches your photographer’s eye.
+Both candid images and planned shots are possible.

-Browse through our complete guide, then read it in depth, and we’ll equip you with all you need to know to take advantage of the camera you’re always carrying around.
+Browse through our complete guide, then read it in depth.
+We’ll provide you with all you need to know.
+It’s time to take advantage of the smartphone camera you’re always carrying around!

-There are two different types of cellphone, Android and iOS. iPhone is the only company that uses iOS, whereas there are many smartphone manufacturers that use the Android operating system.
+iPhone is the only company that uses iOS.
+Whereas there are many smartphone manufacturers that use the Android operating system.

-One thing that sets iPhone apart are the numerous accessories you can buy and use with the iPhone.
+One thing that sets the iPhone apart is the many accessories you can buy and use.
 The Android side of the family lacks in this department.

 On the flip side, Androids’ technology is rapidly evolving, as it needs to compete with the Apple giant.

-Many people, unless they’re seasoned photographers or avid camera-carriers, might not want to take their 1.7kg DSLR and lens with them all the time.
+Many people might not want to take their 1.7kg DSLR and lens with them all the time.
 Your phone sits in your pocket at an unnoticeable 140g.

 Read here for more information whether your camera really matters (spoiler -It doesn’t!)

 Smartphones are one of the most versatile pieces of equipment you will ever own.
-Apart from making calls (It makes calls?!), it is your way to the World Wide Web on the move.
+Apart from making calls, it is your way to the World Wide Web on the move.

-It can store all of your photographs, you can use it to write things down and now, can store your location.
+It can store all your photographs.
+You can use it to write things down and can store your location.
 Geotagging is also very handy when it comes to your photography.

 Smartphone Phone Gear

-When it comes to your smartphone camera, you are limited in your perspective.
-In the days where iphoneography was a new thing, you had to zoom using your feet.
+When it comes to your smartphone camera, your perspective is limited.
+In the days where iPhoneography was a new thing, you had to zoom using your feet.

 These are great when moving isn’t an option.
-Read here for the best 5 lenses money can buy.
+Read here for the best lenses your money can buy.

 Everyone needs to have a cellphone case.
 Why on earth would you spend hundreds of dollars on a fragile phone, made from glass, and not protect it?

-If you are photographing using your cellphone, why not get a case specifically designed for smartphone photography.
+If you are photographing using your cellphone, why not get a specific case.
+There are some particularly designed for smartphone photography.

 Read here for more ideas on accessories to benefit you and your smartphone photography.

-You will need to keep your camera as still as possible for time-lapses, long exposures or photographing anything in low light conditions.
-This tripod is as small and lightweight as your smartphone.
+You will need to keep your camera as still as possible.
+Especially for time-lapses, long exposures or photographing anything in low light conditions.

 Sometimes, using your smartphone to take pictures is obvious.
 It can lead to people screaming and running away as if Godzilla was in town.